 Spring and summer are the busiest times of the academic year for the Office of Student Financial Aid.
 Officers may be difficult to reach as we are trying to assist both new and returning families.
 Here are some tips to ensure good customer service:

 The student financial aid process begins with the Free Application for Federal Student Aid (FAFSA).
 If you have not completed the FAFSA and indicated Fisk as an institution to receive your information by inserting our school code (003490), then our office will not have access to your records.
 The office also requires all domestic students who have received an institutional scholarship to complete the FAFSA.
 Failure to complete the FAFSA will result in no financial aid award for the academic year or scholarship offer being rescinded.
 If you have not done the FAFSA, please visit www.fafsa.ed.gov.
 You and or your parents will need a FAFSA PIN to complete the FAFSA.
 If you do not have one you may request one at the following website www.pin.ed.gov .
 Also please note that the Department of Education as of May 10, 2015 will be replacing the FAFSA PIN number with a new identification process term FSA-ID (Federal Student Aid-ID).
 More information regarding this process will be forthcoming

-When contacting the Office of Student Financial Aid, please have your FAFSA PIN and a copy of your Student Aid Report available.
+When contacting the Office of Student Financial Aid, please have a copy of your Student Aid Report available.
 Doing this will allow officers to more rapidly answer your questions.
 Your Student Aid Report contains a section entitled “Comments”.
 Please review the comments section as many of the questions asked are covered in this section.
-This will allow you to have a faster service time when you contact our office.